SISE-Web-Development-Environments/assignment2-oran-chen/README.md

 ### Functionality
 * Medicine: Increasing the amount of lives by one.
-* Clock: Increasing the amount of time he can play by one.
+* Clock: Increasing the amount of time he can play by ten seconds.